ktangsali/physicsnemo-sym/docs/user_guide/foundational/zero_eq_turbulence.rst

-Where, :math:`l_m` is the mixing length, :math:`d` is the normal distance from wall, :math:`d_{max}` is maximum normal distance and :math:`\sqrt{G}` is the modulus of mean rate of strain tensor.
+Where, :math:`l_m` is the mixing length, :math:`d` is the normal distance from wall, :math:`d_{max}` is maximum normal distance and :math:`\sqrt{G}` is the physicsnemo of mean rate of strain tensor.

 The zero equation turbulence model requires normal distance from no slip walls to compute the turbulent viscosity.
 For most examples, signed distance field (SDF) can act as a normal distance.
-When the geometry is generated using either the Modulus Sym' geometry module/tesselation module you have access to the ``sdf`` variable similar to the other coordinate variables when used in interior sampling.
+When the geometry is generated using either the PhysicsNeMo Sym' geometry module/tesselation module you have access to the ``sdf`` variable similar to the other coordinate variables when used in interior sampling.
 Since zero equation also computes the derivatives of the viscosity, when using the ``PointwiseInteriorConstraint``, you can pass an argument that says ``compute_sdf_derivatives=True``.
 This will compute